Good Workers’ Comp Advice for Employees

 When you break your ankle on a slippery office floor, fall off your chair and fracture your wrist, or develop a chronic condition because of your job, workers’ compensation is supposed to cover your medical costs and pay you for any days of work you miss.
 You must be an employee and accidentally injured while doing your job or get sick from doing your job to qualify for workers’ compensation.

 You need to report any work injury or illness due to your job to the HR department, your supervisor or the risk-management department when it occurs.
-“You should get an incident report to fill out, and the company should help you obtain medical treatment,” Rebecca Shafer, President of Amaxx Risk Solutions, a workers’ compensation consulting firm in Hartford.
+“You should get an incident report to fill out, and the company should help you obtain medical treatment,” Rebecca Shafer, Advisor & Editor of Amaxx Risk Solutions, a workers’ compensation consulting firm in Hartford.
 If your injury is an emergency, you’ll go to the ER.
 In a non-emergency situation, your employer may direct you to a particular clinic or doctor.
 For example, if you slip and break your wrist, Direct Orthopedic Care is the most time and cost-efficient orthopedic healthcare option.
 According to a review of more than 1.5 million workers’ compensation claims by The Travelers Companies, strains and sprains are the most common worker injuries.

 DOC’s orthopedic surgeons and specialty-trained PAs are qualified to diagnose and treat any musculoskeletal injury or condition, including strains, sprains, fractures, and overuse issues.